artikas/fn-throttler/README.md

 The following options are currently available:

 * `max` - Maximum attempts per time interval.
 Defautls to 100.
 * `unit` - Unit for time interval.
-Defaults to second.
+Supports 'second', 'minute', 'hour' and 'day'.
+Defaults to 'second'.
+Can take a numeric value in ms to support an arbitrary time unit.
+For example to enforce a limit per 5 minutes, 'unit' would be 300000 (1000 * 60 * 5).
 * `db` - MongoDB connection
 * `key` - Unique key for object.
 Defaults to 'default_key'.
 * `collectionName` - MongoDB collection name